The Internet or online shopping and eCommerce business is on the rise as more people get access to the internet.

 #3].
 Establish your brand Identity

-Next up, you’ll need to determine your brand identity and target audience.
+Next up, you’ll need to determine your brand identity as well as your target audience.
 These two go hand in hand because you’ll want your brand identity to reflect the values of your target audience.

 If you are selling seasonal sweaters, have your brand identity reflect an ethos of comfort and ease.
 Your target audience will likely live in colder regions and may be interested in shopping for your gifts.